trjones15/dot-files/nvim/README.md

-This is a repo containing my nvim configurations.
+This is a folder containing my nvim configurations.

 Usage:
 1. Download Repo